DeloitteAU/rhythm-ui/components/RuiAlert/readme.md

 # Alert

-Provide important contextual information to your users.
+The purpose of the alert component is to provide important contextual information to your users.

 ## Install
-<pre> yarn install "@rhythm-ui/@rhythm-ui/alert" </pre>
+<pre> yarn install "@rhythm-ui/alert" </pre>

 ## Accessibility
 This component adheres to section [3.2 Alert](https://www.w3.org/TR/wai-aria-practices/#alert) from the W3C Guidelines.